 Toddlers and preschoolers will have a fantastic time at the playground in Halvorsen Park.
-And there’s a few things to keep older kids entertained as well.
-Plus a toilet block and bubbler are to be added, though it’s taking a while for work to commence. (but it has been approved and budgeted for by Council!)
+And so will you now that the long awaited cafe has opened next door.
+It makes for a great family outing with young kids.
+Plus, there’s a few things to keep older kids entertained and a toilet block and bubbler to be added soon (hopefully).

-We’ve been going since my boys were 3 and 2 years old (now 7 and 5.5) and they’ve always loved playing here – and still do!
+We’ve been going since my boys were 3 and 2 years old (now 7 and almost 6) and they’ve always loved playing here – and still do!
 Plus, we enjoy going for a scooter ride along the river afterwards.

-It has a wonderful nautical theme that ties in the name of the park with the defence community living around it.
+Halvorsen Park has a wonderful nautical themed playground that ties in the name of the park with the defence community living around it.

 The Halvorsen boat builders were located nearby and built a number of the Royal Australian Navy ships.
 HMAS AE2, a submarine that was lost in action in 1915, and the inspiration for the slide play equipment, is the name of the defence housing estate.